 Summary of Clinical Population Findings

 The degree of convergence among cluster-analytic classifications in individuals with eating disorders and those with PTSD is high.
 A three factor typology appears to be robust and shows resemblance to the personality typologies originally described by Block and Block (1980).
 However, in those suffering from anxiety and depression, an undercontrolled personality type did not emerge, and in women who had suffered CSA a fourth ‘dependant’ cluster emerged.
 All findings do however suggest that there is significant heterogeneity across clinical samples in terms of personality types, irrespective of clinical diagnosis and that these may have significant clinical utility.
-There does appear to be an emerging pattern of those with overcontrolled personality types demonstrating more anorexic symptomology, while those in the undercontroleed/dysregualted personality types tend to show more bulimic symptomology.
+There does appear to be an emerging pattern of those with overcontrolled personality types demonstrating more anorexic symptomology, while those in the undercontrolled/dysregulated personality types tend to show more bulimic symptomology.
 However, as yet there is no clear consensus on the frequency of eating disorder types within eating disordered personality types and this may in fact demonstrate the heterogeneity of personality types across eating disorder classifications.

 These studies did however suffer from a range of limitations.
 A large majority of the participants in the eating disorder studies were both female and Caucasian.
 Although eating disorders have been commonly associated with white females in westernised countries, there is increasing recognition of these disorders among men, and within those from diverse ethnic, racial and cultural backgrounds (e.g. Hudson, Hiripi, Pope, & Kessler, 2007; Miller & Pumariega, 2001).
 The generalisability of these results is therefore narrow.
-Additionally, the reliance on clinician ratings and, at times, unvalidated questionnaires (e.g. Ghaderi & Scott, 2000) suggests the need for replication with a range of validated measures across more than one rater.
+Additionally, the reliance on clinician ratings and, at times, un-validated questionnaires (e.g. Ghaderi & Scott, 2000) suggests the need for replication with a range of validated measures across more than one rater.
 The sample sizes are low in some studies, therefore findings require replication across larger, more representative samples.
 The PTSD literature at present comes from a small group of researchers, using very specific subsamples of PTSD sufferers, therefore the results cannot be generalised to other samples.
 Finally, the cross-sectional methods commonly used mean that inferences cannot be made about the extent to which subtypes represent premorbid personality or the subsequent alteration of personality as a consequence of the trauma experienced (Miller & Resick, 2007).

 Limitations of the Literature